-34 For monetary and financial statistics, the problem of double count and allocation of the ownership of the security (who is financing whom?) is very important.
-If a collateralized loan approach were to be adopted, monetary and financial statistics would require additional information of the sector of counterparty, especially for purposes of consolidation of the financial sector and to obtain accurate representations of some of the key credit aggregates used in monetary statistics, such as claims on government and central bank credit to other depository corporations.
+For monetary and financial statistics, the problem of double count and allocation of the ownership of the security (who is financing whom?) is very important.
+Under a collateralized loan approach, monetary and financial statistics would require additional information of the sector of counterparty, especially for purposes of consolidation of the financial sector and to obtain accurate representations of some of the key credit aggregates used in monetary statistics, such as claims on government and central bank credit to other depository corporations.